MultifamilyZone

 To communicate effectively with your team, try the following:

-• Schedule regular team meetings where you can discuss your business goals and objectives.
+• Schedule regular team meetings to discuss your business goals and objectives.
 Allow your team to ask questions and provide feedback.
-All meetings should not just be about you and your goals; remember, for best results, the entire team needs to be in alignment and on board with your direction.
+All meetings should not just be about you and your goals; remember, for the best results, the entire team needs to be in alignment and on board with your direction.

 • Provide regular feedback to your team.
 Let your team know what they’re doing well and where there’s room for improvement.